RecountingCrime/rcme/README.md

   R = c(0.3, 0.6, 0.9),
   D = c(0.9, 0.95, 1, 1.05, 1.1),
   log_var = T)
-#> Warning in rcme_ind(formula = "disorder ~ violent_crime + white_british + unemployment + median_age", : You have specified log_var = TRUE.
-#> The crime variable will be logged to reflect the multiplicative error structure.
-If you wish to report the sensitivity results in the original crime metric they will need to be transformed.
-For a full discussion of the multiplicative error structure of crime see Pina-Sanchez et al., 2022.
 #> $sim_result
 #>      R    D log_var    rr focal_variable    SE
 #> 1  0.3 0.90    TRUE 0.928          0.774 0.142